bgowda14/bgowda14/README.md

 # 👋 Hi, I'm Bharath Gowda

-🎓 Junior @ ASU | Computer Science Major + Applied Business Data Analytics Certificate
+🎓 Junior @ ASU majoring in Computer Science, with a certificate in Applied Business Data Analytics
 💻 Passionate about systems, security, and building things that solve real problems
 🛠️ DIY enthusiast with a knack for Arduino, automation, and creative side-projects
 📽️ Thriller movies fan | 📍Tempe, AZ US |